When you think about your retirement, you might picture yourself on a beach or driving cross-country in an RV, with no worries in sight.

 Already contributing to an employer-sponsored retirement plan, like a 401(k)?
 Stick around – you may be able open an IRA, too.

 You can start taking out money from a Traditional IRA once you’re 59½ years old.
 When you make a withdrawal, you’ll have to pay income tax on it.
 Of course, you could take funds out earlier – but you’ll likely get hit with a tax bill plus a 10% penalty.
-There are also rules about making required minimum distributions every year once you’re 72 (for more details, see IRS Topic: Required Minimum Distrbutions).
+(Remember to consult a tax professional if you have questions.)

 The IRS has a cap on how much you can sock away in retirement accounts.
 In 2022, the annual contribution limit for Traditional IRAs is $6,000 (or $7,000 for those age 50 and older).
 In 2023, the annual limit is $6,500 (or $7,500 for those age 50 and older).

 Fun fact: This type of retirement account was named after former Senator William V. Roth, Jr., from Delaware.
-And the name isn’t the only difference.
-Here’s how Roth IRAs compare:
+Here’s how Roth IRAs compare.

 When you have a Roth IRA, the money you put in is taxed before it goes into the account.
 While that might seem like a missed opportunity to save on taxes upfront, the benefit could come later: When you retire, you can withdraw your money tax-free (as long as you meet certain requirements).